Federal, State, and Private Grants

 The New York State Tuition Assistance Program (TAP): available to full-time undergraduate students who meet the State Education Department's New York residency requirements.
 Students must have graduated from a U.S. high school.
 Grants range from $500 to $5,165 per year for tuition only.
 New York State (NYS) residents attending NYS schools can link directly to the NYS Student Aid Payment Application from the FAFSA submission confirmation page.
 For more information, visit Higher Education Services Corporation.

 The Department of Veteran Affairs administers a variety of education benefit programs; however, the GI Bill and the Yellow Ribbon Program are the two most commonly used programs at the School.

 To determine which VA educational benefit is best for you and to discuss your eligibility, students and families should contact the GI Bill hotline at 1-888-GIBILL1 (1-888-442-4551) or visit www.benefits.va.gov/gibill.

-Here are some Web sites that you may find helpful when searching for private scholarships.
-Remember, you should never have to pay a fee to apply for a scholarship!
+Although we make every effort to inform students of grant opportunities, we strongly encourage students to do their own research as well.
+Here are some websites that you may find helpful when searching for private grants.
+Remember, you should never have to pay a fee to apply for a grant or scholarship!

 Point Foundation LGBTQ Scholarship (Deadline: January 2018) - The Point Foundation awards scholarships to LGBTQ-identifying students who show a proven track record of leadership and community involvement, strong academic achievement, working for the betterment of the LGBTQ community, and who demonstrate financial need.
 Scholarship amounts vary and are awarded on a "last provider" basis, meaning that Point fills in the gaps and provides funds not provided by other scholarships, grants, loans, work-study programs, etc.